fuopen/UKB_anc/README.md

 ## Spatial mean ancestry plot

-This R script was used for generating the main Figure 1, Extended Data Figure 1,3 and 5
+This R script "spatial_mean_ancestry_allele_freq_plot.R" was used for generating the main Figure 1b, Extended Data Figure 1, 3 and 5

 Simply source the script file "spatial_mean_ancestry_allele_freq_plot.R" in R session and run the command like this: